GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We begin with an azimuthal equidistant map of the hemisphere centered on
-13021’E, 012’S, which is slightly west of New Guinea, near the Strait of
+13021'E, 012'S, which is slightly west of New Guinea, near the Strait of
 Dampier.
 The edges of the map are all 9000 km true distance from the
 projection center.
 At this scale (and for global maps) the crude
 resolution data will usually be adequate to capture the main geographic
 features.
 To avoid cluttering the map with insignificant detail we only
 plot features (i.e., polygons) that exceed 500 km\ :math:`^2` in area.
 Smaller features would only occupy a few pixels on the plot and make the
-map look “dirty”.
+map look "dirty".
 We also add national borders to the plot.
 The crude
 database is heavily decimated and simplified by the DP-routine: The
 total file size of the coastlines, rivers, and borders database is only
 283 kbytes.
 The plot is produced by the script: